Newly employed doctors given December 12 deadline to report as Health Ministry clears nurses’ salary arrears

-In a statement issued on Wednesday, December 3, 2025, the ministry said the payments cover the entire group of 13,500 nurses recruited across the country.
+The payments, the ministry said cover the entire group of 13,500 nurses recruited across the country.

 The ministry acknowledged the medical officers who have already reported to their assigned stations and urged those who have not yet done so to take advantage of the extended deadline.

-Mr Tony Goodman, Head of Health Training Institutions and spokesperson for the ministry, said the additional time was to give officers enough room to report and help balance the health workforce across the regions.
+Mr Tony Goodman, the Head of Health Training Institutions and spokesperson for the ministry, said the additional time was to give officers enough room to report and help balance the health workforce across the regions.

 The ministry explained that the recent postings are not intended to punish anyone.